 As described on my research page, much of my work in string theory has related to non-perturbative effects.
 I have a strong interest in non-geometric coordinates and symmetric approaches to T-duality.
 In a project with Jeff Harvey, I studied non-geometric corrections to the Kaluza-Klein monopole in string theory induced by worldsheet instanton effects (published informally in arXiv:hep-th/0507204 and in the Journal of High Energy Physics as JHEP10(2005)028; I have also written an overview for non-specialists).
 More recently, I have related those results to Hull's "doubled geometry" formalism (published informally in arXiv:1106.1174 and submitted to JHEP, with its own summary for non-specialists).
 In an unrelated project with Eduard Antonyan, Jeff Harvey, and David Kutasov, I studied chiral symmetry breaking (specifically, a non-local analogue of the Nambu-Jona-Lasinio field theory) using string holography (arXiv:hep-th/0604017).
 Both of these topics suggest fruitful directions for further work, and I am interested in a variety of other topics in M-theory and string theory as well.

 I also have an interest in physics teaching and outreach.
-I regularly teach an algebra/trigonometry-based general physics course aimed largely at biology majors and premedical students, and I recently taught a course in medical physics.
-I have also taught junior/senior level courses quantum mechanics, electromagnetism, and thermodynamics/statistica mechanics (not quite so many premedical students there).
+I have often taught an algebra/trigonometry-based general physics course aimed largely at biology majors and premedical students, sophomore classes on electromagnetism and "modern" physics, and junior/senior level courses on quantum mechanics, electromagnetism, and thermodynamics/statistica mechanics, along with an occasional course on medical physics.
 Although my focus in graduate school was on research, I found opportunities to teach there as well: in addition to occasional duties as a TA running lab and discussion sections at various levels, I was asked to lead review sessions for students preparing for the Ph.D. candidacy exam and for the physics GRE.
 Asn an undergraduate, I was a popular (volunteer) physics tutor for students at all levels.

 As for outreach, in 2003 I gave a brief speech on the value of science at the Chicago ARCS Foundation annual scholarship luncheon; the text is available here.
 The ARCS luncheons and other activities of the Foundation also gave me the opportunity to present posters describing my research to non-scientists many times over several years.
 In 2004, I gave a talk to the Chicago chapter of the MIT alumni club entitled "An Introduction to String Theory", and in addition to various job talks I have given an invited colloquium "Extra Dimensions in String Theory" at Cal State-Northridge and a variety of talks at my own institutions.
 Finally, on the web, my teaching page includes tutorial articles on various topics; my Lagrange multipliers tutorial in particular seems to be rather popular.
 As mentioned above, I also try to provide descriptions of my research that are accessible to non-physicists.
 And a little less academically, I've also written a list of surprising life knowledge that I call "Wow, Good to Know!"
 Finally, I've made a nice poster of the planets to scale for the Alma planetarium.